What is a vasectomy?

 How is a vasectomy done?

 A vasectomy is usually done in the surgeon's office under local anesthesia and you can go home right afterward.
-You will be awake, but will not fee any pain.
+You will be awake, but you will not feel any pain.
 A small cut is made in the upper part of the scrotum, and the tubes (vas deferens) are tied off and cut apart.
 Stitches are used to close the wound.

 This surgery does not affect a man's ability to achieve orgasm, ejaculate, or have an erection.
 There will still be fluid (semen) in the ejaculate, but it will contain no sperm.